Local History and Genealogy

 Some thin brochures and publications are also included.
 Of particular interest is the “Citizens” component of the clippings file.
 Folders on families and individual citizens of Leominster or of interest to Leominster are filed alphabetically.
 The folders are not exhaustive, nor do they cover a set range of dates, though the latter 20th century predominates.
 Researchers should be aware that this is very much a work in progress.

-This file also includes selected papers on Leominster history from the Local History Conferences held at Fitchburg State College in the 1980s.
+The collection also includes selected papers on Leominster history from the Local History Conferences held at Fitchburg State College in the 1980s.

 Historical atlases of Leominster, Worcester County, and Massachusetts, predominantly dating to the late 19th and early 20th centuries, are available for study in the special collections area.
 (Due to their age and fragility, the maps cannot be photocopied).
 Additional, individual maps of Leominster can be found in several locations in the library.